 new Boolean(true) will be

 deprecated in Java 9.
 The

-called implicitly by autoboxing, which is often more convenient than an
+implicitly by autoboxing, which is often more convenient than an explicit call.

 Integer x = Integer.valueOf(23); and

-instances for frequently requested values, offering significantly better space
+frequently requested values, offering significantly better space and time

 Relying on the unique reference identity of the instances returned by the explicit constructors is extremely bad practice.
 Primitives should always be treated as identity-less value types, even in their boxed representations.

 Suppress false positives by adding the suppression annotation